Emory Law has more than 35 student organizations. Learn more and get involved.

 The Federalist Society was started in 1982 by law students from Harvard, Yale, Stanford, and the University of Chicago.
 Today there are student chapters at over 100 schools, including an active chapter at Emory.
 Two of the founding tenets of the society are that the Constitution should be interpreted in the light in which it was written by the founding fathers and that judges should interpret the law, not declare what it is.

-Emory Law Students for Reproductive Justice is one chapter in a national movement towards training and mobilizing law students and new lawyers across the country to foster legal expertise and support for the realization of reproductive justice.
+If/When/How is one chapter in a national movement towards training and mobilizing law students and new lawyers across the country to foster legal expertise and support for the realization of reproductive justice.
 We believe that reproductive justice will exist when all people can exercise the rights and access the resources they need to thrive and to decide whether, when, and how to have and parent children with dignity, free from discrimination, coercion, or violence.

 The Homeless Advocacy Program provides legal services to the homeless of Atlanta through volunteer opportunities with the Georgia Law Center on Homelessness and Poverty.